fogus/spiel/pyramidenspiel/quux/README.markdown

 Instead of allowing the opposing player to choose which way to flip to movement die, the choice on each turn can be randomized.
 That is, before a player moves she rolls the movement die.
 The value on the die still determines which pyramid can move.

-## Opponent chooses your color

-TODO

 Acknowledgments
 ===============

 *Quux* is inspired by the fun game [Pink Hijinks](http://www.looneylabs.com/games/pink-hijinks) created by [Looney Labs](http://www.looneylabs.com) and my older design [Machipungo](https://github.com/fogus/spiel/tree/master/taschenspiele/machipongo).
-The controlled die rolling mechanism is inspired by both [Bushi Shogi](http://boardgamegeek.com/boardgame/15874/bushi-shogi) and [Pew Pew, Die](http://icehousegames.org/wiki/index.php?title=PewPewDie).
+The controlled die rolling mechanism is inspired by both [Bushi Shogi](http://boardgamegeek.com/boardgame/15874/bushi-shogi),  [Pew Pew, Die](http://icehousegames.org/wiki/index.php?title=PewPewDie), and [Pungo]().